 - Keep it cool.
 Lower your thermostat to somewhere between 60-67 degrees Fahrenheit, the ideal temperature range for optimal sleep.
 You can also use cooling sheets to prevent waking up with night sweats.
 Here are the best sheets to keep you cool.

-- Keep it tidy.
+- Tidy up your bedroom.
 It’s hard falling asleep on a bed you share with unfolded laundry, textbooks you were supposed to study with, and a bunch of decorative bedding.
 So, remove any items that aren’t sleep-related from your bed and bedside table.
 That way you have space to move and stretch.
 It’ll also mentally make you feel better knowing your space is de-cluttered, which, in turn, will make it easier to fall asleep.

 The right mattress can also go a long way toward encouraging better sleep.
 If it’s been a minute since you’ve replaced your mattress, consider getting a new one this year.